CogBrainHealthLab/VertexWiseR/README.md

 function.
 The previous results only contained negative clusters.
 But in case of bidirectionality, the function requires to choose one direction with the contrast option.
 In this instance, we simply decode the negative clusters, by setting `contrast="negative"`.

-If you are running this for the first time, a ~8 MB file `neurosynth_dataset.pkl.gz` will be downloaded to your current directory.
+If you are running this for the first time, a ~8 MB file `neurosynth_dataset.pkl.gz` needs to be downloaded to your current directory for the decoding to work.
 This file will contain the images from the [Neurosynth](https://neurosynth.org/) database that will be correlated with your input image.
+Run VWRfirstrun(requirement='neurosynth') to assist you with the data's installation.

 ``` r
 keywords=decode_surf_data(surf_data=results$thresholded_tstat_map, contrast = "negative")